-Over the years many fine hotels have upgraded their bedding as an added amenity to consumers.
-Now you can find luxury hotel bedding available from all kinds of establishments like: motels, hotels, cruise lines, luxury inns, and boutique resorts.
+Over the years many fine properties have upgraded their luxury hotel bedding as an added amenity to consumers.
+Now you can find hotel bedding available from all kinds of establishments like: motels, hotels, cruise lines, luxury inns, and boutique resorts.
 Because a good night's sleep is so important, these establishments are constantly busy upgrading their accommodations to stand out to be better than their competitors.

 Bring the Comfort Home